Niveen-Abdelaatty/JS-Memory-Game/README.md

 - [x] Display a score
 - [x] Generate a timer
 - [x] Feedback the player in either win or lose state
+- [x] Ability to play many rounds

+# Key Concepts
+### Flipping the card

+1. Position the two cards to place them over each other
+2. Add 3d effect
+3. Hide the other face of each card
+4. Rotate one of the cards

 # Contribution